liorghub/SONiC/doc/ztp/inband_ztp.md

 	}
 }
 ```
-- Last step is to clear ZTP configuration from the switch, we do the following:
+- Last step is to clear ZTP configuration from the switch:
-1. Clear ZTP section from config DB using sonic-db-cli.
+1. Clear ZTP and COPP from config DB using sonic-db-cli.
-2. Clear ZTP section from config_db.json.
+2. Clear ZTP and COPP from config_db.json.
 3. Delete file ztp_dhcp.json and restart interfaces-config service.
 When ztp_dhcp.json does not exist, interfaces-config service will create dhclient.conf without request of ZTP options.

 ### 3.1.4 SWSS COPP